Afjunior18/RoomFinder-Ireland/AGILE.md

 ### Sprint 3:

+For Sprint 3, my goal is to conclude by 11:59 PM on March 12th, starting today on March 7th at 9:00 AM.

 - Implement room listing creation functionality - *(8 story points)*

 - Develop room listing management features for users - *(8 story points)*